Football phone-in pioneer Tony Butler dies

 Butler won a lifetime achievement award at the Sony radio awards in 2007 and retired in 2012.

-He had joined the Birmingham Post and Mail newspaper organisation as a trainee reporter in 1951 at the age of 16 and later completed his national service before working for The Daily Telegraph.
+He had joined the Birmingham Post and Mail newspaper organisation as a trainee reporter in 1951 at the age of 16 and later completed his national service before working for the Daily Telegraph.

 Butler first presented for the BBC on regional radio in 1963, but became a notable sport phone-in pioneer when he hosted on BRMB at a time well before the format reached national radio in the 1990s - the decade when football's Premiership was formed.